ni/nimi-python/docs/nidcpower/functions.rst

     Waits until the device has generated the specified event.

-    The session monitors whether each type of event has occurred at least once since the last time this method or the :py:meth:`nidcpower.Session._initiate` method were called.
+    The session monitors whether each type of event has occurred at least once since the last time this method or the :py:meth:`nidcpower.Session.initiate` method were called.
 If an event has only been generated once and you call this method successively, the method times out.
 Individual events must be generated between separate calls of this method.